 When you get in touch with either a PG coordinator or potential supervisor, you will need to give them some indication that you have the experience, ability and motivation to complete your research.

 Be prepared to:

 - show them your draft application, completed as far as possible

 - discuss your interests and possible PhD topics.

 Having discussed your ideas, your next step is to make a formal application to the University to undertake a PhD.
-How to apply
+Read our detailed application information.

 The FGR will need to be satisfied of your ability.
 It will also need to be satisfied that the school has the resources to facilitate your research and the expertise to provide you with adequate academic supervision.